 Our financial and operating results are inherently uncertain and difficult to forecast because they generally depend on the volume, timing and type of orders we receive, all of which are uncertain.
 In particular, we cannot be sure that our historical growth rates, trends and other key performance metrics are meaningful predictors of future growth.
 In addition, our mix of product offerings is highly variable from day-to-day and quarter-to-quarter.
 This variability makes it difficult to predict sales and could result in significant fluctuations in our net revenue from period-to-period.
 Our business is also affected by economic and business conditions globally, including inflation, slower growth or recession, new or increased tariffs and other changes to fiscal and monetary policy, tighter credit, higher interest rates, high unemployment, consumer confidence in the economy, consumer debt levels, energy prices, and currency fluctuations.
-Additionally, the volatile and uncertain macroeconomic environment that we have experienced since the onset of the COVID-19 pandemic has likely reduced, and may continue to reduce, our ability to forecast our future financial and operating results.
 As a result, forecasted financial and operating results may differ materially from actual results, which may materially adversely affect our financial condition and stock price.
 For example, if certain of our assumptions or estimates prove to be wrong, we may spend more than we anticipate acquiring and retaining customers or may generate less net revenue per active customer than anticipated, which could cause us to miss our earnings guidance or negatively impact the results we report, either of which could negatively impact our stock price.